MrFriendCS/MrFriendCS.github.io/N5-CS-WDD.md

 </tag>
 ```

-All elements on a HTML page are contained within the opening and closing `html` tags.
+All elements on a HTML documents are contained within the opening and closing `html` tags.

 ``` html
 <!DOCTYPE html>